 The concept, described by Vauxhall as 'daring', is pitched at the mid-2020s.
 Its frontal treatment, dubbed Vizor, has been created in the Vauxhall-Opel design centre at Rüsselsheim and replaces a style regarded for some time as too conventional.
 The move aims to match the frontal treatments on future cars with the ‘pure and bold’ shapes PSA believes it has already adopted for its most modern designs.

-The Vizor grille is likely to appear in production for the first time on the all-new Vauxhall Corsa when it moves to PSA’s small-car platform for 2019.
+New concept car: The Vauxhall Corsa when it moves to PSA’s small-car platform for 2019.
 The new look will be displayed for the first time on a highly significant concept that’s under final development.
 Due to be revealed in the autumn, but not at the Paris motor show, the concept incorporates many design influences from the recent GT Concept coupé.

 Vizor is the result of early brainstorming sessions that subsequently drew submissions from Vauxhall-Opel’s entire design department, according to design boss Mark Adams.